Language-Research-Technology/ldaca-website/content/news/posts/idil/index.md

 <br>

 The International Decade aims to achieve four main outcomes:
-1. Learn, teach, and transmit: Empower Indigenous Peoples to learn, teach and transmit their languages to the present and future generations.
+1. __Learn, teach, and transmit__: Empower Indigenous Peoples to learn, teach and transmit their languages to the present and future generations.
-2. Establish as global priority and foster commitment: Establish the usage, preservation, revitalisation and promotion of Indigenous languages as a global priority for societal development, peacebuilding and reconciliation by 2030.
+2. __Establish as global priority and foster commitment__: Establish the usage, preservation, revitalisation and promotion of Indigenous languages as a global priority for societal development, peacebuilding and reconciliation by 2030.
-3. Ensure legal recognition: Ensure Indigenous languages are recognised by Member States within their legal systems and legislation, which, in turn, are supported with comprehensive language-related laws and policy frameworks, and are backed by allocated financial, institutional and human resources.
+3. __Ensure legal recognition__: Ensure Indigenous languages are recognised by Member States within their legal systems and legislation, which, in turn, are supported with comprehensive language-related laws and policy frameworks, and are backed by allocated financial, institutional and human resources.
-4. Enhance the functional usage: Develop an enabling environment to enhance the functional usage of Indigenous languages in socio-cultural, economic, environmental, legal and political domains.
+4. __Enhance the functional usage__: Develop an enabling environment to enhance the functional usage of Indigenous languages in socio-cultural, economic, environmental, legal and political domains.

 <br>